-- Representation of major news organization in defamation suit arising out of news article regarding failed business venture.
+- Representation of major news organization in successfully resolved defamation suit arising out of news article regarding failed multinational business venture.

-- Representation of cable network in breach of contract dispute with reality star.
+- Representation of cable network in successfully resolved breach of contract dispute with reality star.

 - Representation of journalists and major news organization in Privacy Act dispute.

-- Representation of news organization in various juvenile access proceedings.
+- Representation of major news organization in various access proceedings.

 - Representation of filmmaker in breach of contract dispute.